openshift/cloud-credential-operator/docs/ccoctl.md

 ```

-where `name` is the name used to tag and account any cloud resources that were created. `region` is the aws region in which cloud resources were created.
+where `name` is the name used to tag and account any cloud resources that were created, and `region` is the aws region in which cloud resources were created.

 ## GCP